-The World Health Organization (WHO) doesn’t offer a single, specific definition of “addiction” but rather describes it as a neuropsychological disorder characterized by a compulsive need to use a drug or engage in a behaviour that yields a natural reward, despite facing substantial harm and other negative consequences.
-This compulsive behaviour involves complex interactions between brain circuits, genetics, environment, and life experiences, leading to a loss of self-control and an inability to quit, even when desired.
-[W.H.O]
+The World Health Organization (WHO) does not provide a single, definitive definition of “addiction.”
+Instead, it describes addiction as a neuropsychological disorder characterized by a compulsive need to use a drug or engage in a behavior that produces a natural reward, even when faced with significant harm and negative consequences.
+This compulsive behavior results from complex interactions among brain circuits, genetics, the environment, and life experiences, leading to a loss of self-control and an inability to quit, even when one desires to do so.

-When battling addiction, many people feel trapped between overwhelming emotions and the inability to control their actions.
-Stress, anxiety, anger, or even moments of happiness can trigger the urge to use substances.
-Breaking free requires more than simply quitting; it calls for learning an entirely new way of living—a way that nurtures resilience, self-awareness enabling one to live in the present, and emotional balance.
+When facing addiction, many individuals feel overwhelmed by their emotions and struggle to control their actions.
+Feelings of stress, anxiety, anger, or even moments of happiness can trigger the urge to use substances.
+Breaking free from addiction requires more than just quitting; it involves adopting a completely new way of living.
+This new approach fosters resilience, encourages self-awareness, and helps individuals live in the present while maintaining emotional balance.

-At Anatta Humanversity, one of India’s leading luxury rehabilitation centres, recovery programs combine evidence-based therapies with holistic healing.
-Among these, Dialectical Behaviour Therapy (DBT) plays a central role in helping clients regulate emotions, develop healthier coping strategies, and achieve lasting sobriety.
-By addressing the emotional roots of addiction, DBT empowers clients to regain control of their lives in a safe, supportive environment.
+At Anatta Humanversity, one of India’s leading luxury rehabilitation centers, recovery programs blend evidence-based therapies with holistic healing.
+A key component of these programs is Dialectical Behavior Therapy (DBT), which helps clients regulate their emotions, develop healthier coping strategies, and achieve lasting sobriety.
+By addressing the emotional roots of addiction, DBT empowers clients to regain control of their lives in a safe and supportive environment.

 What is Dialectical Behaviour Therapy